Thursday, 4 May 2023

 Avoiding PENE

-There are some strategies healthcare professionals can use to support people with ME to avoid PENE and to manage other symptoms and features including:
+There are some strategies healthcare professionals can suggest to people with ME to avoid PENE and to manage other symptoms and features including:

-• exercise intolerance avoidance management strategies such as pacing* and resting
+• activity management strategies such as pacing* and resting

 • symptom management to reduce symptom burden & increase QOL